dhruvnps/google-foobar/README.md

 # My solutions to Google Foobar

-Google Foobar is Google's secret hiring challenge made up of 5 different levels of increasing difficulty.
+> Google Foobar is Google's secret hiring challenge made up of 5 different levels with increasing difficulty.
 Each level has between one and three questions.
 Levels 1 to 3 are 7 days per question, level 4 is 15 days per question and level 5 is 22 days.

 ## Progress

-Current level: **5**
+*Current level: **5** *
-Challenges left to complete level: **1**
+*Challenges left to complete level: **1** *

 |Level|Status|
 |-|-|